 That’s going to take a wee bit of computer processing, especially when you have a whole card (or cards) full of images from your recent shoot.

 Processing power, we’re talking the latest multi-core processor, mega amounts of memory (RAM), super video cards, and motherboard installed solid-state drives.
 Don’t forget storage and if you use the “cloud”, upload times.
 And if you build your own computers (Windows) we’re talking thousands of dollars just in components…Even your Mac is going to struggle at some point sooner than later.
-I’m all for progress especially when it comes to technology, but for the average photogrrapher there are limitations in my humble opinion.
+I’m all for progress, especially when it comes to technology, but for the average photographer there are limitations, IMHO.
 (Does not apply to Lotto winners etc…)

 My go-to camera is my trusty Canon 1Ds mark II circa 2006.
-Yeah, there it is…a dinosaur, like me.
-But I make stunning 36 inch wide prints with only 16 megapixels.
+Yes, there it is…a dinosaur, just like me.
+But I make stunning 36-inch-wide prints with only 16 megapixels.
 So how big do you really need?
 Yes, I must admit that I wish I had a bit more MP, but realistically around 24 is plenty for most folks.
-And at that size, you’re average 2 year old computer can render those files.
+And at that size, your average 2 year old computer can render those files quite handily.

 So now we get to the point of “what do you really need to convey your artistry”?
 I’ve been professionally doing photography for the last 20 years now and I am starting to have some very real questions.
 Not being uber-famous or rich, do I really need this new stuff to keep up?
 My answer to me is NO!

-In fact most people I talk who attend my training surprisingly don’t really do anything with their images later on.
+In fact, most people I talk to who attend my training surprisingly don’t really do anything with their images later.
 Except for posting on-line, many don’t print them even for their own viewing satisfaction in their homes.

 Make no mistake, I would love to have a camera with a higher ISO capability and a few more MP, but my old Canon is still pumping out really nice stuff.